NALTP/Rules/README.md

         - (1) Novice league will transition to a snake draft once each roster contains 3 players.
       - (v) If a team already has the maximum number of players and they are at the top of the nomination order, their nomination will instead be skipped and continue to the next eligible team.
       - (vi) Nominations have a starting bid.
 The starting bid is chosen by the nominating team and may be anywhere between 0 TC and that team’s remaining TagCoins.
-        - (1) With the exception of Novice, players who are nominated for 0 TC and do not receive bids from any other team will be added back to the draft packet unless the nominating team opts to receive the player for 0 TC.
+        - (1) Players who are nominated for 0 TC and do not receive bids from any other team will be added back to the draft packet unless the nominating team opts to receive the player for 0 TC.
       - (vii) If a team takes more than 30 seconds to nominate a player, a player may be automatically nominated for them at a starting bid of 0 TC.
 The player will be the top undrafted player on the draft packet.

 #### Section C - The Snake Draft